nanthithab27/License-Recognition/README.md

-**License Plate Recognition**
+License Plate Recognition

-Welcome to the License Plate Recognition project!
-This repository contains a solution for detecting and reading license plates from images using advanced computer vision techniques.
+A robust and efficient solution for detecting and interpreting vehicle license plates from images and videos.

+Overview
+This repository provides a comprehensive tool for automatic license plate recognition (ALPR).
+Utilizing advanced computer vision and machine learning techniques, the system is designed to identify and read license plates in various scenarios and formats.

 Features
 Real-time License Plate Detection: Identify license plates in real-time from video feeds or static images.